-Microsoft Surface Duo is a dual-screen Android smartphone – and it’s coming in late 2020
+Microsoft’s new Surface Duo, Surface Neo are two dual-screen devices that will launch in 2020

-In a surprise announcement, Microsoft has launched two dual-screen devices and one of them is a phone.
+In a surprise announcement, Microsoft has launched two dual-screen devices.
 Yes, Microsoft is back in the smartphone game with a foldable Surface Duo dual-screen phone.
 The Surface Duo runs Android, the world’s most popular mobile operating system.

 The device has two smaller 5.6-inch displays that can rotate 360-degrees, thus turning the device into an 8.3-inch tablet.
 The highlight, of course, is the ability to run two apps at the same time.
 Wired claims that the Surface Duo is powered by a Snapdragon 855 processor, but this might change as the device is a full year away from the release.
 Interestingly, the current version of the device doesn’t have a camera on the outside.